Cooper Companies (NYSE:COO) Issues FY 2022 Earnings Guidance

+Cooper Companies (NYSE:COO – Get Rating) last issued its quarterly earnings data on Thursday, June 2nd.
+The medical device company reported $3.24 earnings per share (EPS) for the quarter, missing the consensus estimate of $3.43 by ($0.19).
+Cooper Companies had a return on equity of 9.48% and a net margin of 30.20%.
+The company had revenue of $829.80 million for the quarter, compared to the consensus estimate of $821.03 million.
+During the same period in the prior year, the company earned $3.38 EPS.
+The firm’s revenue was up 15.3% on a year-over-year basis.
+On average, research analysts anticipate that Cooper Companies will post 13.2 earnings per share for the current year.

-In related news, Director Gary S. Petersmeyer sold 300 shares of Cooper Companies stock in a transaction that occurred on Monday, April 11th.
-The stock was sold at an average price of $410.55, for a total transaction of $123,165.00.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, SVP Agostino Ricupati sold 5,607 shares of Cooper Companies stock in a transaction that occurred on Friday, March 18th.
-The shares were sold at an average price of $421.51, for a total value of $2,363,406.57.
+In related news, Director Gary S. Petersmeyer sold 300 shares of Cooper Companies stock in a transaction dated Monday, April 11th.
+The stock was sold at an average price of $410.55, for a total value of $123,165.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, Director Robert S. Weiss sold 13,039 shares of Cooper Companies stock in a transaction dated Tuesday, March 29th.
+The stock was sold at an average price of $415.24, for a total value of $5,414,314.36.
 The disclosure for this sale can be found here.
-Insiders sold 19,646 shares of company stock valued at $8,195,614 in the last three months.
+Insiders have sold 19,646 shares of company stock valued at $8,195,614 in the last three months.
 Insiders own 1.70% of the company’s stock.

-Large investors have recently made changes to their positions in the stock.
-Vanguard Group Inc. lifted its holdings in Cooper Companies by 1.3% during the first quarter.
-Vanguard Group Inc. now owns 5,368,727 shares of the medical device company’s stock worth $2,241,927,000 after acquiring an additional 70,640 shares during the period.
-Goldman Sachs Group Inc. lifted its holdings in Cooper Companies by 22.0% during the first quarter.
-Goldman Sachs Group Inc. now owns 162,146 shares of the medical device company’s stock worth $67,711,000 after acquiring an additional 29,247 shares during the period.
-Bridgewater Associates LP lifted its holdings in Cooper Companies by 44.7% during the first quarter.
-Bridgewater Associates LP now owns 86,652 shares of the medical device company’s stock worth $36,185,000 after acquiring an additional 26,775 shares during the period.
-Eaton Vance Management lifted its holdings in Cooper Companies by 63.0% during the first quarter.
-Eaton Vance Management now owns 63,703 shares of the medical device company’s stock worth $26,602,000 after acquiring an additional 24,612 shares during the period.
-Finally, Royal Bank of Canada lifted its holdings in Cooper Companies by 14.5% during the first quarter.
-Royal Bank of Canada now owns 148,821 shares of the medical device company’s stock worth $62,145,000 after acquiring an additional 18,903 shares during the period.
-98.38% of the stock is currently owned by institutional investors.
+Several institutional investors have recently added to or reduced their stakes in the business.
+Covestor Ltd lifted its position in shares of Cooper Companies by 117.1% during the 1st quarter.
+Covestor Ltd now owns 280 shares of the medical device company’s stock valued at $117,000 after buying an additional 151 shares in the last quarter.
+Loomis Sayles & Co.
+L P purchased a new position in shares of Cooper Companies during the 1st quarter valued at about $147,000.
+Walleye Capital LLC purchased a new position in Cooper Companies in the 1st quarter worth approximately $203,000.
+Atria Wealth Solutions Inc. purchased a new position in Cooper Companies in the 1st quarter worth approximately $217,000.
+Finally, Sawtooth Solutions LLC purchased a new position in Cooper Companies in the 1st quarter worth approximately $236,000.
+Institutional investors and hedge funds own 98.38% of the company’s stock.

 Cooper Companies Company Profile (Get Rating)